Ekkehard-Schulze/indoor-climate-logger/README.md

 11. The default settings were run on multiple RaspberryPi Pico2Ws using CircuitPython version 9.2.8 for more than 6 month and are therefore tested for stable continuous operation.
-A variant of the default settings using the DS3231 precision clock instead of NTP time was tested for more than 6 month as well.
+A variant of the default settings using the DS3231 precision clock instead of NTP time was also tested for more than 6 month.